 Upon completion of the 53-week residency, the resident's employment agreement with SRAlab automatically expires.
-If the resident-graduate seeks further employment at SRAlab, the resident should indicate this interest to SRAlab HR department prior to residency completion so that exploration of any open positions can begin, and an application submitted.
+If the resident-graduate seeks further employment at SRAlab, the resident should indicate this interest to SRAlab HR department prior to residency completion so that exploration and/or interviews for any open positions can begin.